Marcinho (footballer, born 1996): Athletico Paranaense

 On 28 March 2021, free agent Marcinho agreed to a one-year contract with Athletico Paranaense.

-Pafos
+Pafos FC

-On 25 June 2022, Pafos announced the signing of Marcinho on a free transfer.
+On 25 June 2022, Pafos FC announced the signing of Marcinho on a free transfer.

 International career

 In September 2019 he was called up to the senior Brazil squad for a friendly match against Nigeria.

 Personal life

-On 30 December 2020, Marcinho became a suspect of a hit-and-run which resulted in the death of a couple in the Sernambetiba Avenue, Rio de Janeiro.
-He was driving above the speed limit, left without providing immediate assistance to the couple, and was supposedly drinking before the accident.
+On 30 December 2020, Marcinho became the author of a hit-and-run which resulted in the death of a couple in the Sernambetiba Avenue, Rio de Janeiro.
+He was driving above the speed limit, left without providing immediate assistance to the couple, and was drinking before the accident.